elamaran11/cnn-ref-app-setup-infra/README.md

 This script will:
 * created staging & production namespaces for the orders app
 * install jenkins in the cicd namespaces and setup credentials, environment variables and configure the t-systems performance signature plug-in
-* install the Kubernetes Dynatrace Operator
+* install the Kubernetes ELK Monitoring Operator
-* setup autotagging rules in Dynatrace
 * import Jenkins jobs for deploying the application

 # Other setup related scripts